redis-developer/video-qa-semantic-vector-caching/README.md

 Within the `video-search` service you will find a typical Express.js app.
 The bulk of the AI logic happens in the following directories:

-1. `src/google` - Contains all of the LLM setup, vector store setup, searching, and embedding logic and uses Google as the LLM
-1. `src/openai` - Contains all of the LLM setup, vector store setup, searching, and embedding logic and uses OpenAI as the LLM **NOTE**: **NOTE:** The above directories export the exact same interface to make it easy to swap them in and out.
+1. `src/api/llms` - Contains all of the LLM setup (llm and embeddings generator) for Google and OpenAI
-1. `src/templates` - Stores the LLM prompts for getting semantic questions, video summaries, and answers
+1. `src/api/templates` - Stores the LLM prompts for getting semantic questions, video summaries, and answers
+1. `src/api/prompt` - Contains the logic for using the LLM prompt templates to call the LLMs and get responses
+1. `src/api/search` - Contains the logic for performing the QA video search
+1. `src/api/store` - Handles storing vectors in Redis
 1. `src/transcripts` - Contains the logic to retrieve YouTube video information (title, description, thmubnail, and transcript)

 Almost all of the remaining important logic is found in `src/router.ts` where you will find the three API routes: